MiraGe: Editable 2D Images using Gaussian Splatting: Introduction

 Embedding 2D images in 3D space allows for seamless integration of 2D and 3D objects, enabling the creation of dynamic backgrounds or interactive elements within animated scenes.
 This versatility extends to applications such as virtual reality, where 2D images can function as backdrops \citep{10494137}.
 This capability opens up new avenues for creative composition, offering a powerful toolset for users.
 The novelty of this work lies in its ability to enable easy, intuitive 3D transformations and integrations within a traditionally 2D framework, expanding the possibilities for both image editing and animation (see Fig. \ref{fig:concanetacaja}).

-Since high-quality image reconstruction is critical in animation, we compared \our{} with other models, showing our state-of-the-art performance in the image reconstruction task.
-Our results demonstrate that the model operates in real-time, though this comes with a trade-off in terms of model size (see Fig. \ref{fig:reconstruction_comparison}).
+Since high-quality image reconstruction is critical in animation, we compared \our{} with other models, in particular with GaussianImage (see Fig. \ref{fig:reconstruction_comparison}), showing our state-of-the-art performance in the image reconstruction task.

 It is worth highlighting that flat 3D Gaussians can be utilized for 2D images in four distinct scenarios, with modifications that emphasize how controlling the Gaussians during training affects the perspective of viewing each image (see Fig. \ref{fig:catcomparision}).

-The following constitutes a list of our key contributions: \begin{itemize} \item We introduce the \our{} model, which represents 2D images using flat Gaussian components, achieving state-of-the-art reconstruction quality. \item \our{} enables the manipulation of 2D images within 3D space, creating the illusion of 3D effects. \item We integrate \our{} with a physics engine, enabling physics-based modifications and interactions for both 2D and 3D environments \end{itemize}
+The following constitutes a list of our key contributions: \begin{itemize} \item We introduce the \our{} model, which represents 2D images using flat 3D Gaussian components, achieving state-of-the-art reconstruction quality. \item \our{} enables the manipulation of 2D images within 3D space, creating the illusion of 3D effects. \item We integrate \our{} with a physics engine, enabling physics-based modifications and interactions for both 2D and 3D environments. \end{itemize}